Anthony-Nolan/Atlas/README_ManualTesting.md

 This code is designed to be run locally; it is not production quality and cannot be deployed "as-is" to remote environments.

 ## Projects
-- `Atlas.Functions.PublicApi.Test.Manual`
+- `Atlas.ManualTesting`
-  - Functions project for the manual testing and debugging of the Atlas public API.
+  - Functions project for the manual testing and debugging of Atlas.
   - e.g., Peek search-related service bus messages for info on search requests and results.

 - `Atlas.MatchingAlgorithm.Performance`